Printing Terms

 Wet End

-the front end of the papermaking machine, including the head- box, wire, and presses.
+The front end of the papermaking machine, including the head-box, wire, and presses.
 Paper is more water than fiber in this section of the machine.
-See also dry end, head box, papermaking, slurry
+See also dry end, head box, papermaking, slurry.

 Wet Trap Printing

-a layer of wet ink over, or adjacent to, a previous layer of wet ink.
-See also dry trap, tack, trapping
+A layer of wet ink over, or adjacent to, a previous layer of wet ink.
+See also dry trap, tack, trapping.

 Whiteness

-the measure of the amount of light reflected from a sheet of paper.
+The measure of the amount of light reflected from a sheet of paper.
 How white a paper is depends on how evenly it reflects all colors in the visible spectrum.
 If it reflects more blue than red and yellow, it will have a cool, blue tinge to it, making it appear brighter than white.
 A cool paper will appear brighter than a similar paper with a warm tinge.
 A cool or warm tinge doesn’t affect paper quality, but it does create optical impressions.
 For example, in color printing with blues and blacks predominating, a cool white sheet tends to brighten the colors.
-But color printing with reds, oranges, and yellows predominating, a neutral or warm white sheet tends to make the colors appear clearer and stronger. see also brightness, fluorescent dye, refractive ness
+But color printing with reds, oranges, and yellows predominating, a neutral or warm white sheet tends to make the colors appear clearer and stronger.
+See also brightness, fluorescent dye, refractiveness.

 Wire Side

-Work and Turn
+Work and Back, Work and Tumble, Work and Turn

 Wove Finish